petzval/btferret/UPDATE.md

 4. When doing a classic scan, some Bluetooth adapters did not filter out repeats, resulting in multiple FOUND reports for a single device.
 Now fixed.

+### Version 13

+1. HID (Human Interface Device) support.
+An LE server can act an HID device such as a keyboard, mouse, or joystick.
+Code is included (keyboard.c and keyboard.txt) that makes the Pi a Bluetooth keyboard for a tablet/phone/PC.
+See documentation section: HID Devices.

+2. New function: set\_le\_random\_address().
+Used by HID device to specify a random address that connecting devices will see as an LE-only device.

+3. New function: keys\_to\_callback().
+Key presses are sent to the LE server callback routine.
+This is used by the HID keyboard, but can also be used to locally trigger an action by an LE server.
+So there are now two ways of doing this: the timer (LE\_TIMER) and a key press (LE\_KEYPRESS).
+Note that the key that stops the server changes from x to ESC when this is active.

+4. New function: hid\_key\_code().
+Used by the HID keyboard.

+5. The LE server no longer inserts empty 1800 and 1801 primary services if they do not appear in the devices file.
+Fixes a bug - when the devices file only specified one primary service: 1800 with characteristics.